ralphje/destructify/docs/fields.rst

 StructField
 ===========
-Destructify allows you to use 'classic' :mod:`struct` constructs as well.

 .. autoclass:: StructField

+   The :class:`StructField` enables you to use Python :mod:`struct` constructs if you wish to.
+Note that using complex formats in this field kind-of defeats the purpose of this module.

    .. attribute:: StructField.format

-      The format to be passed to the struct module.
+      The format to be passed to the :mod:`struct` module.
 See `Struct Format Strings <https://docs.python.org/3/library/struct.html#format-strings>`_ in the manual of Python for information on how to construct these.

-      You do not need to include the byte order.
-If you do, it acts as a default for the byte_order attribute, although that takes precedence.
+      You do not need to include the byte order in this attribute.
+If you do, it acts as a default for the :attr:`byte_order` attribute if you do not specify one.

    .. attribute:: StructField.byte_order

       The byte order to use for the struct.
-If this is not specified, an none is provided in the :attr:`format` field, it defaults to the ``byte_order`` specified in the meta of the Structure.
+If this is not specified, and none is provided in the :attr:`format` field, it defaults to the ``byte_order`` specified in the meta of the :class:`destructify.structures.Structure`.

    .. attribute:: StructField.multibyte

-      When set to True, the Python representation of this field is a tuple, rather than a single value.
+      When set to :const:`False`, the Python representation of this field is the first result of the tuple as returned by the :mod:`struct` module.
+Otherwise, the tuple is the result.

 Subclasses of StructField
 -------------------------